Key insights

 While a member of the RipperSec group made a version of MegaMedusa publicly available for volunteers and subscribers of the RipperSec Telegram channel, there is evidence that shows the use of improved and more capable custom versions of the tool used by RipperSec group members.
 Below is a screenshot taken from an advertisement video shared by RipperSec.
 While not the best quality, it is possible to see several alleged Node.js attack programs in the directory listing.
 It is reasonable to assume that core RipperSec members have access to more capable tools than the one that is shared publicly and used by volunteers and allies of the group.

-Figure 12: Screenshot demonstrating an attack and more advanced attack tools Figure 12: Screenshot demonstrating an attack and more advanced attack tools (source: RipperSec)
+Figure 10: Screenshot demonstrating an attack and more advanced attack tools (Source: RipperSec)

 Generating Web DDoS Attacks (for educational purposes)